About the Interfaith Innovation Fellowship

 - A $5,000 grant to use toward getting their innovative interfaith project off the ground.

-- A trip to Chicago, IL for an exclusive retreat with all expenses paid.
+- A trip to Chicago, IL for an exclusive retreat planned for the summer of 2021 with all expenses paid.

-- 10 months of support to grow their leadership experience and professional networks through one-on-one support from IFYC staff, and five virtual meetings with their cohort on topics such as storytelling and human centered design.
+- 10 months of support to grow their leadership experience and professional networks through one-on-one support from IFYC staff, and five virtual meetings with their cohort on topics such as storytelling, fundraising, interfaith leadership skills focusing on racial equity frameworks and methodologies, and more.

-- Opportunities to learn from IFYC founder and president, Eboo Patel, along with IFYC staff, former Fellows, and others.
+- Opportunities to learn from IFYC founder and president, Eboo Patel, along with IFYC staff, former Fellows, and other experts.

 2020 Cohort of the Interfaith Innovation Fellowship